-Erika de la Garza is the program director of the Latin America Initiative at the Baker Institute.
+Erika de la Garza is the senior advisor of the Latin America Initiative (LAI) at the Baker Institute.
 Her chief areas of interest include U.S.-Latin America relations; emerging leadership; coalition building between public, private and civil society actors; and trade and business development in Latin America.

-She oversees research on current events facing the region, especially relating to economic development, politics and institution building.
-She also organizes lectures and other programs to increase awareness about Latin America and to foster a better understanding between the countries of this hemisphere.
+De la Garza, the director of the LAI for 15 years, oversaw research on current events facing the region, especially as they related to economic development, politics and institution building.
+She organized lectures and other programs to increase awareness about Latin America and to foster a better understanding between the countries of this hemisphere.
 Prior to joining the institute, she worked for several years encouraging foreign direct investment in Costa Rica, her home country.

 She holds a master’s degree in international affairs from Columbia University in New York and a master’s degree in diplomacy from the University of Costa Rica.